 This is also possible in e-commerce.
 But drop shipping comes without any physical location, renting it, and having an inventory for real.
 Dropshipping doesn’t need much investment in starting a business.

-Dropshipping doesn’t need much investment towards starting a business.
-Retailers need to pick items that they have interest in selling to their target audience.
-Put them up on the website and their business is ready.
-With this rising demand for e-commerce or online shopping, more and more retailers are switching to dropshipping business model to make profits.
+Retailers must pick items they want to sell to their target audience.
+Put them up on the website, and their business is ready.
+With this rising demand for e-commerce or online shopping, more and more retailers are switching to dropshipping business models to make profits.

 What Are The Pros And Cons?

-- The retailer doesn’t need to have an inventory hence there is also no cost of renting or buying warehouse or office space.
+- The retailer doesn’t need to have an inventory; hence there is also no cost of renting or buying warehouse or office space.

-- If the dropshipping business doesn’t kick off at first, the retailer doesn’t really lose anything since there is no pressure about having to sell inventory.
+- If the dropshipping business doesn’t kick off at first, the retailer doesn’t lose anything since there is no pressure about having to sell inventory.

 - The retailer will be charged by the supplier or vendor based on the niche, location, or requirements, which doesn’t add to the profit margin.

 - The popularity of dropshipping business model shows that there might be more and more retailers out there with their segment and niche, which could introduce them to a very competitive environment.

 E-commerce and Dropshipping generally work on different business models.
 In Ecommerce, an online business runs through the sellers' involvement.
 They usually handle sales and package the products themselves.
 On the other hand, Dropshipping allows you to sell products without worrying about a website or physical location.
 A third party handles this.

 Dropshipping can help to effectively cut costs of establishing a storage location and restocking inventory.
 Dropshipping also doesn’t need sellers to invest capital or spend time hiring any staff to maintain their storehouses.
 Additionally, Dropshipping is also easy to start as well as use.
 It also allows sellers to offer a wide range of products without worrying about the leftover stock.